mbbu/hpc-modules/installation_notes/fastuniq-1.1.md

 ## FastUniq

-FastUniq as an ultrafast de novo tool for removal of duplicates in paired short DNA sequence reads in FASTQ format
+FastUniq is an ultrafast de novo tool for removal of duplicates in paired short DNA sequence reads in FASTQ format.

 ## Basic Information

-Installed: April, 2019
+Installed: April 2019

 Updated: NA

 Link: https://sourceforge.net/projects/fastuniq/files/

 ## Usage

 You can check the available versions using:
 `module avail fastuniq`